 If any of those scenarios describe your child, you may have a budding robotics engineer on your hands!

 Also read: What is robotics for kids and why is it important?

 How do I get my child into robotics?

-Since not many schools offer robotics classes or programs, you need to look for after-school activities that include robotics for beginners.
-These days, there are many virtual programs available that can be done right from home.
+Since not many schools offer robotics classes or programs, you need to look for after-school activities that include robotics for kids at a beginner level.
+These days, there are many virtual programs available that can be done right from home, including offerings from MakerKids.
 This is convenient for many parents who may not be able to get their children to in-person classes.

 Besides classes, there are robotics kits that you can buy to see how well your child adapts to them.
 These will let them try to build a robot and see how it works.
 There are also plenty of apps available that can introduce your child to the world of robotics.

 If you’re lucky enough to know someone who works in the field, you can also ask them to talk to your child and show them their work.
 You can also try contacting people you may not know to see if they would talk to your child.
 Many people are more than happy to show their work to kids to get them involved.